benyanke/docs/_posts/base-linux/memory-management/2019-09-02-clear-all-memory-caches.markdown

 ```

 This may take 10-15 seconds, but once you're done, you'll notice your memory usage is likely lower.
 You can now start
 your large memory process, and continue with your day!
+Note that this will clear all your caches, and require any
+file reads to go back to disk instead of being cached, so run this knowing that it's likely to slow down your system
+for a short time.
+As such, only use this when required.